Site Thumbnail generation using nodeJS and Puppeteer

 npm i puppeteer

-Here is the code for this project, you can >vim sitethumb.js:
+Here is the code you can copy paste into main.js:

 const puppeteer = require('puppeteer');